islamhaqq/DarkModeEverywhere/README.md

 Contributions are welcome!
 Please feel free to submit pull requests, report bugs, and suggest features.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 Thanks to all the contributors who spend time to improve this project.

-## Contact

-For support or queries, reach out to [contact@youremail.com](mailto:contact@youremail.com).

----

-Note: This project is open-source and not affiliated with any commercial entities.
-The extension has been tested on multiple websites, but compatibility cannot be guaranteed for all web content.